drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/regio.png){: loading=lazy }
 #### Stereoselectivity and Stereospecificity

-A reaction is stereoselective when there is preferential formation of one stereoisomer over another.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/stereoselectivity-stereospecificity-8d5ec719'><i class='fa fa-play' aria-hidden='true'></i></button>A reaction is stereoselective when there is preferential formation of one stereoisomer over another.
 A reaction is sometimes termed stereospecific when there is very high stereoselectivity.
 Stereoselectivity is an important variable in the synthesis of many drugs.
 *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/stereselec.png){: loading=lazy }
 ### Thermodynamic and Kinetic Properties of the Reaction

-Thermodynamics and kinetics control the course of every chemical reaction.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/thermodynamic-kinetic-properties-reaction-427f5b60'><i class='fa fa-play' aria-hidden='true'></i></button>Thermodynamics and kinetics control the course of every chemical reaction.
 A reaction can be thermodynamically controlled (when the product composition is governed by the equilibrium thermodynamics of the system), or kinetically controlled (when the product composition is governed by competing rates of formation of products), in which case the formation of the product with the lowest activation energy is favored.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/thermo_and_kinetics.png){: loading=lazy }
 #### Thermodynamics

-The enolization of keto-3 steroids is an example of a thermodynamically controlled reaction.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/thermodynamics-9857f991'><i class='fa fa-play' aria-hidden='true'></i></button>The enolization of keto-3 steroids is an example of a thermodynamically controlled reaction.
 The composition of the two enols obtained is dictated by their relative energies: there is a difference of 2.4 kJ/mol, in favor of the &Delta;<sup>2</sup> enol.
 *[nce]: New Chemical Entity: a compound not previously described.